Sakshij1812/BikeShare/README.txt

-* Get the source code, unzip, run app.py *
+* Get the source code, run app.py *

-The final source code of the software is available in the .zip file.

-Step1:
-Unzip the .zip file and go to ‘Folder 2’.
+Step 1:
+Make sure that the database file: ‘bikesharedatabase.db’ is kept in the same folder as that of ‘app.py’.

 Step 2:
-Make sure that the database file: ‘bikesharedatabase.db’ is kept in the same folder as that of ‘app.py’.

-Step 3:
 Run the ‘app.py’ file with a Python IDE(preferably Spyder).

 Expected Result:
 The software starts successfully with login window displayed on the screen.

 * Existing user credentials to login to system *